TAlexPerkins/Zika_nmicrobiol_2016/README.md

 This repository contains code used in the following paper.

 Perkins TA, Siraj AS, Ruktanonchai CW, Kraemer MUGK, Tatem AJ.
-(2016) **Model-based projections of Zika virus infections in childbearing women in the Americas**. *Nature Microbiology* XX:YY-ZZ. doi:[http://www.nature.com/nmicrobiol/](http://www.nature.com/nmicrobiol/)
+(2016) **Model-based projections of Zika virus infections in childbearing women in the Americas**. *Nature Microbiology* 1:16126. [http://www.nature.com/articles/nmicrobiol2016126](http://www.nature.com/articles/nmicrobiol2016126)

 All code contained within this repository is released under the [CRAPL v0.1 License](http://matt.might.net/articles/crapl/).
 Because of the large sizes of many files used in the paper, we have included only a subset of data.